azaa1/k8s-cluster-terraform-aws/README.md

-# Kubernetes Cluster on Different Environments
+# Kubernetes Cluster For Different Environments in AWS

-### This Repository will help you create Kubernetes Cluster on different Environments.
+### This Repository will help you create Kubernetes Cluster for different Environments in AWS.

-### Prerequisites:
+### 'Prerequisites:'

 #### AWS EC2 Instance with the following configurations.

-kubernetes-all